-So like Mary we know what it is like to be disturbed and to be incredulous...skeptical, doubtful, questioning..."How can this be?" we ask God!
-And then by the Lord's grace, He blesses us; He gives us His very Word and faith is created within us as a gift...but just be clear dear Christian that faith comes by hearing and hearing the Word of Christ (Romans 10:17).
-If you remove the Word from your life, then faith dies; but if the Word remains in your life, then faith remains.
+So like Mary we know what it is like to be disturbed and to be incredulous...skeptical, doubtful, questioning..."How will this be?" we ask God!
+We can only see our sin and how unworthy we are!
+But by God's grace, He speaks to us in love and we're blessed!
+He gives us His very Word and faith is created within us as a gift.
+Now we know why Rm 10:17 says that faith comes by hearing the Word of Christ!
+What is that Word?
+It is a Word of welcome, a Word of forgiveness, a Word of restoration, a Word that breathes new life into us...a Word that does not hold your weakness and sin against you, but a Word which covers all the bad; it is a Word that makes you new.
+He speaks to us so that He blesses us and we become blessed ones!
+That is what you are heading into Christmas!
+Thank God!

+But if we remove the Word from our lives, then our faith can easily die, but if the Word remains our lives, then our faith remains!
 It is that simple.
 And with that Word given to Mary, her state of being disturbed and her state of incredulity was replaced by a state of faith, so Ambrose wrote: